Please don't block charging stations, says electric car driver

 Not always well marked

-Chaisson said P.E.I. has a good number of charging stations, but they are no higher than level two, which means his EV can get 40 to 65 kilometres of driving per hour of recharge time.
+Chaisson said P.E.I. has a good number of charging stations, but they are no higher than Level-2, which means his EV can get 40 to 65 kilometres of driving per hour of recharge time.

 Chaisson, who lives in Miscouche, said he does a lot of driving for his job and charges his car every chance he gets, even if it's just to get an extra 10 or 15 kilometres.